Middle East and North Africa

 Our programming is designed to bring together the right partners for the most impact, in areas such as social and economic policy, the environment, politics and governance, information and communication technologies, and knowledge creation.
 We are empowering the region to build strong local leadership — both for today and tomorrow.

-Located in Cairo, Egypt, our regional office coordinates our work in 10 countries and territories in the region.
+Our regional office coordinates our work in 10 countries and territories in the region.